|

 English form of French Laurette,

-meaning "little laurel."
+meaning "little laurel tree."

 LORI: